MHaynes33/BlackBox/README.md

 ## 6. Final Notes

-*To get a more detailed overview of the project check our presentation: for all other questions reach out to any of the members listed above*
+~ To get a more detailed overview of the project check our presentation:

+~ For all other questions reach out to any of the members listed above